Once upon a time, exchange-traded products (ETPs)—which include exchange-traded funds (ETFs)—were the new kid on the investment block. Not anymore.

 Caveat: In general, ETFs are either index-based or actively managed ETFs.
 As with mutual funds, actively managed ETFs don’t seek to “track” their benchmark (they seek to outperform it).
 Although you will still have visibility into the actively managed ETF holdings, you will need to make sure your portfolio continues to be invested consistent with your overall risk tolerance and asset allocation strategy.
 In addition, because the expense ratio generally may be higher on active ETFs than on passive, index-based ETFs—and expenses decrease fund returns—if you have an actively managed ETF, you will want to make sure that you are getting the right level of return for the additional risk you are taking.

 Tax efficiency: Although both ETFs and mutual funds are required to distribute capital gains annually, ETFs may be more tax efficient than similar mutual funds.
 Why?
 As we mentioned above, ETF investors can only redeem ETF shares on an exchange and they can’t redeem their shares directly with the fund.
 When faced with redemption requests from investors, ETF managers usually do not have to sell individual securities in order to meet these redemption requests.
 Instead, the ETFs can deliver baskets of their underlying portfolio’s stocks “in-kind,” rather than cash, to large investors, known as authorized participants or “APs.”
 APs deal directly with the ETF and in this regard work like a clearinghouse, matching the shares of the underlying securities when redemptions come in with those required to meet the demand of new investors.
 ETF managers can use this in-kind redemption process to remove the stock shares from the portfolio with the lowest cost basis, limiting the ETF’s potential for distributing gains.
 Additionally, since most ETFs closely track their underlying index, their trading activity tends to be low, as with index funds.
 ETFs typically generate a lower level of capital gain distributions relative to actively-managed mutual funds.
-It is important to understand the fund structure and associated tax treatment before investing.
+Of course, tax treatment may vary based on fund structure, asset class, holding period, and other factors.
+Due to the varying tax treatment associated with different ETFs, it is important to understand the fund structure and associated tax treatment before investing.